Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Simulated case study

 \subsection{Convergence behavior of the proposed algorithms}

 We run several steps of the proposed fixed-point algorithms used for computing an optimal solution to Problem~\eqref{eq:QoS} and Problem~\eqref{eq:maxmin}, for the information constraints described above and a single random user drop.
 In both cases, we monitor convergence to an optimal solution (if it exists) in terms of the distance $\|\vec{p}_i-\vec{p}^\star\|_2$, where $\vec{p}_i$ denotes the output of the $i$th step of the considered fixed-point algorithm, and where $\vec{p}^\star$ denotes the optimal power vector.
 The initialization is set to $\vec{p}_1=P\vec{1}$, and all expectations are approximated using a fixed training set of $N_{\mathsf{sim}}=100$ channel realizations.
-It is worthwhile underlying that the implemented algorithms operate only by updating deterministic coefficients using long-term information.
-For example, when it comes to optimal distributed beamforming design, the implemented routines update only the long-term parameters $(\vec{c}_{l,1},\ldots,\vec{c}_{l,K},\vec{\Sigma}_l)_{l\in \set{L}}$.
+We report that, for our experiments, a higher $N_{\mathsf{sim}}$ provides indistinguishable performance.\footnote{The same observation holds for all the numerical results in this study.} It is worthwhile underlying that the implemented algorithms operate only by updating deterministic coefficients using long-term information.
+For example, for optimal distributed beamforming design, the implemented routines update only the long-term parameters $(\vec{c}_{l,1},\ldots,\vec{c}_{l,K},\vec{\Sigma}_l)_{l\in \set{L}}$.